lobis/lecroy-scope/README.md

-# lecroy-scope
+# lecroyscope

 [![Build and Test](https://github.com/lobis/lecroy-scope/actions/workflows/build-test.yml/badge.svg)](https://github.com/lobis/lecroy-scope/actions/workflows/build-test.yml)

+## 🤔 What is this?

-An unofficial Python package 🐍📦 to interface with Teledyne LeCroy oscilloscopes and read binary trace files (`*.trc`).
+This is an unofficial Python package to interface with Teledyne LeCroy oscilloscopes and read binary trace files (`*.trc`).

 Currently only reading trace files is supported.